tvrenamer/tvrenamer/README.md

 ## Common Problems
 ### Connectivity Issues
-If you are receiving errors about "unable to connect to internet" please [download version 0.7.2](https://github.com/tvrenamer/tvrenamer/releases/tag/0.7.2).
+If you are using a version that precedes [version 0.7.2](https://github.com/tvrenamer/tvrenamer/releases/tag/0.7.2), and you receive errors about "unable to connect to internet" please download a later version.
 Note that [Java 8](https://java.com/en/download) is required.

 ### Java version issues
 *Java version 8* is required.
 Type `java -version` into your terminal and ensure that the output is similar to: